EddyVerbruggen/cordova-plugin-googleplus/README.md

 Login on iOS takes the user to a [SafariViewController](https://developer.apple.com/library/ios/documentation/SafariServices/Reference/SFSafariViewController_Ref/) through the Google SDK, instead of the separate Safari browser.

 ### Android
 To configure Android, [generate a configuration file here](https://developers.google.com/mobile/add?platform=android&cntapi=signin).
-Once Google Sign-In is enabled Google will automatically create necessary credentials in Developer Console.
+Enable Google Sign-In and add an Android App to add the SHA1 fingerprint.
+Once Google Sign-In is enabled Google will automatically create necessary credentials in Developer Console for web and Android.
 There is no need to add the generated google-services.json file into your cordova project.
+You may need to configure the consent screen.

 Make sure you execute the `keytool` steps as explained [here](https://developers.google.com/drive/android/auth) or authentication will fail (do this for both release and debug keystores).